om-ashish-soni/Competitive-Programming/README.md

        4. solve topic wise problem on codeforces problem set
        5. give contest on codeforces and codechef
        6. upsolve problems , if can not solve in 30 mins , see editorial, if unnone topic , learn it, and repeat this
-       7. after rating growth, repeat step-6 and step-4 simultaneously
+       7. after rating growth, repeat  step-4 and solve problems of rating range [your rating -100 , your rating + 100]
        8. keep learning new algo and practice them
 ## codechef Roadmap
   1. start with array -> practice -> 2 🌟